michaeleverettmann/THBI_MCMC/transfer/README.txt

 Open Jupyter on the remote machines terminal. jupyter lab --no-browser --port=8080

-Connect local computer to the 8080 port at remote computer using local machines terminal ssh -N -L 8080:localhost:8080 brunsvik@anvil.eri.ucsb.edu
+Connect local computer to the 8080 port at remote computer using local machines terminal (change computer name to whatever you need... e.g.) ssh -N -L 8080:localhost:8080 brunsvik@anvil.eri.ucsb.edu ssh -N -L 8080:localhost:8080 brunsvik@tong.eri.ucsb.edu

 Paste one of the returned links from terminal into my local machines browser.
 Should be good to go!